 Port Orleans Riverside outdoors

-There are many benches and hammocks dotting the Sassagoula River, and the internet is strong enough if you want to work outdoors.
+Many benches and hammocks dot the Sassagoula River, and the internet is strong enough if you want to work outdoors.
 I chose to work in a Gazebo near Magnolia Terrace (in Magnolia Bend) in one of the beautiful courtyards.
-The problem with working outside, including on the balconies, is that you are mercy to noisy landscaping, carts driving past or yelling conversations on neighboring balconies.
+The problem with working outside, including on the balconies, is that you are mercy to noisy landscaping, carts driving past, or yelling conversations on neighboring balconies.
 When I went out for a call, the landscapers started cutting the tree directly outside my balcony.

 Saratoga Springs Resort Courtyards